carlos-asj/simple-login-auth/README.md

     "email": "emailtest@email.com"<br/>
   }<br/>
 ## Validations for user register 🛅
-Name: Needs to be more than two characters;
+Name: Needs to be more than two characters;<br/>
-Email: Don't accept duplicate emails and the input is required;
+Email: Don't accept duplicate emails and the input is required;<br/>
 Password: More than six characters.